cybertec-postgresql/pgwatch/docs/tutorial/docker_installation.md

     -   For PostgreSQL/TimescaleDB - some knowledge of [Window
         functions](https://www.postgresql.org/docs/current/tutorial-window.html)
-        is a must if looking at longer time periods of data as the statistics could have been reset in the mean time by user request or the server might have crashed, so that simple `max() - min()` aggregates on cumulative counters (most data provided by Postgres is cumulative) would lie.
+        is a must if looking at longer time periods of data as the statistics could have been reset in the meantime by user request or the server might have crashed, so that simple `max() - min()` aggregates on cumulative counters (most data provided by Postgres is cumulative) would lie.